15- LIFE IN GOD'S KINGDOM-Obedience

 - Do you want to be Christ's disciple?
 Then you'll need to count the cost and see that it will mean denying your "self" (the old sin nature) , taking up your cross daily, and then following Jesus wherever he leads you.
 For those who choose this path what will happen?

 Throughout the centuries Jesus has had many casual followers but few disciples.
-Every believer is called to be Christ's disciple, but because the cost is steep, many (if not most) prefer to stay in his fan club -- at a distance.
+Every believer is called to be Christ's disciple, but because the cost is high, many prefer to stay in his fan club -- at a distance.
 But Jesus is not looking for fans.
 He can never be accused of recruiting followers to see his numbers swell.
-He is looking for men and women who will commit their entire life to him so that he can continue his own work through us.
+He is looking for men and women who will commit their entire life to Him so that He can continue his own work through us.
 He is looking for our love and loyalty.

-These three requirements to be Christ's disciple will lead you to follow Jesus to your own "death" --- i.e. a death to your selfish ways, and a death to your own will.
-You will no longer be your own because he bought you with the price of his life.
-You will no longer be able to come and go as you please because he asks us for our loyalty and obedience.
-It's a decision we are not to take lightly.
+These three requirements to be Christ's disciple will lead us to follow Jesus to our own "death" --- i.e. a death to our selfish ways, and a death to our own will.
+We will no longer be our own because He bought us with the price of His life.
+We will no longer be able to come and go as we please because He asks us for our loyalty and obedience.
+It's a decision we can not take lightly.